huntdatacenter/docs/docs/working-in-your-lab/workbench/installation.md

 ::: details Ubuntu Linux

-We recommend that you use the Google Chrome browser for predictability.
-[Click here](https://duckduckgo.com/?q=google+chrome+ubuntu+install+howto) for guides on how to install Chrome on your local machine.
+We recommend that you use the [Google Chrome browser](https://www.google.com/chrome/) for predictability.

-1. Open Chrome on your local machine.
+1. Open Google Chrome on your local machine.

 2. Open url `chrome://settings/certificates` and click the `Import` button on the right side of the screen.